asticode/go-astibob/README.md

 ### Dependencies<a name='speech-to-text-dependencies'></a>

-It's strongly recommended to install DeepSpeech.
+It's strongly recommended to install [DeepSpeech](https://github.com/mozilla/DeepSpeech) and its [astibob wrapper](abilities/speech_to_text/deepspeech).

 #### I don't want to train a new model

 - create a working directory (for simplicity purposes, we'll assume its absolute path is `/path/to/deepspeech`)
-- download a client `native_client.<your system>.tar.xz"` matching your system at the bottom of [client](https://github.com/mozilla/DeepSpeech/releases/tag/v0.5.1)
+- download a client `native_client.<your system>.tar.xz"` matching your system at the bottom of [this page](https://github.com/mozilla/DeepSpeech/releases/tag/v0.5.1)
 - create the `/path/to/deepspeech/lib` directory and extract the `client` content inside it
 - create the `/path/to/deepspeech/include` directory and download [deepspeech.h](https://github.com/mozilla/DeepSpeech/raw/v0.5.1/native_client/deepspeech.h) inside it
 - create the `/path/to/deepspeech/model/en` directory, and download and extract [the english model](https://github.com/mozilla/DeepSpeech/releases/download/v0.5.1/deepspeech-0.5.1-models.tar.gz) inside it